fluxo-kt/fluxo-kmp-conf/README.md

 - Completely lazy on-demand project configuration framework with many nice-to-have things out-of-the-box.
 - Automatically configures hierarchical source sets, proveds convenience DSL for them.
 - You can control, which targets are enabled by passing properties at build time.
 With no errors in modules with all targets disabled!
-- Ready for Android, JS, KMP, KMM, JVM or IDEA plugin modules.
+- Ready for Android, JS, KMP, KMM, JVM, or IDEA plugin modules.
 - Allows configuring verification tasks (Detekt, Lint, BinaryCompatibilityValidator with JS support!).
   - Provides merged Sarif reports for the whole project.
   - Provides baseline configuration tasks.
-- Convenience console tests report at the end of the build along with merged XML report for the whole project.
+- Convenience console tests report at the end of the build along with a merged XML report for the whole project.
 - Allows using ProGuard and/or R8 as an optimizer for JVM targets.
 - Enables passing of build targets via command line to control what gets configured (great for CI).